ananduee/journal/content/posts/lock-free-linked-list.md

 }
 ```

-We would expect this programm to print "10000", However here is output of this programme on my laptop :-
+On running this code e would expect this programm to print "10000", However here is output of this programme on my laptop :-

 1. Run number 1 - 9994
 1. Run number 2 - 9992